How do I apply to the nursing program?

 Do all campuses admit every semester?

 Do all non-nursing courses need to be completed before applying to the nursing program?

-All general education courses must be completed prior to applying for the Evening program.
+Only the Evening option requires students to have completed All general education courses prior to applying.
+The UAB/JSCC Joint program option requires students to have completed ALL general education courses prior to semester admitted.
 The day program allows select courses to be take concurrently with nursing courses.

 How many students are accepted into the program each year?

 The Nursing program accepts approximately 450 students across all locations.
 This is subject to change based upon resources and clinical placement opportunities.